MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 - Includes the header row and all the columns that were in the import template
 - The column order is the same as the import template
-- All columns have values, except the three that can be empty: *Id*, *Last Modified*, and *Last Modified By*
+- All columns have values, except the three that can be empty: *ID*, *Last Modified*, and *Last Modified By*
 - The *State* column is not empty, it's required information

 To prevent bookmark-to-bookmark duplication errors: